 Derwen College's Anti-Bullying Policy is widely distributed throughout the College and all staff are actively committed to it.
-This Policy forms part of the Safeguarding Vulnerable Adults and Child Protection Policies of College (pages 26 to 61 of the Quality Manual).
+This Policy forms part of our commitment to the safeguarding of Adults at Risk and the protection of all young people.